What the Guru says

 A final thought

 If you have a minimal system, e.g. 6 to 8 panels, and the panel, consider getting a completely new system instead of replacing just one panel.
-Newer panels often have higher efficiency and may be a better long-term investment for your current energy needs.
+Newer panels often have higher efficiency and maybe a better long-term investment for your current energy needs.